 Now onto the more technical aspects: Monitoring your infrastructures, networks, and products should be a no-brainer.
 You need to log, audit, and generally be aware of blind spots, which you will only find if you comprehensively monitor your systems.

-It’s best to integrate cyber security in day-to-day business operations.
+You have to integrate cyber security in day-to-day business operations.
 For example: Scan and sign the code before going into production and scan after it has been deployed.
 Employ different types of security testing like security audits, bug bounty programs, or application scanning.
-This approach to cyber security is often referred to as Shifting Left, meaning that the security practice is initiated from the very beginning – as early as even before the idea is put into practice.
-The earlier security is integrated, the easier it will become and the more impact it will have.
+This is often termed Shifting Left in cybersecurity, where security practices start from the outset, even before implementing ideas.
+The earlier you integrate security, the easier it will become and the more impact it will have.

 4. Prevention – Trust nothing, verify everything!

 We have now mainly talked about monitoring, which facilitates detection.
 Ideally, we’re after prevention which can be achieved by investing in Edge Security.